abhi-2107/NOTES/nodejs.md

 - Checking versions (`node -v`, `npm -v`)
 - To change node version use `nvm install 20.12.0` then `nvm use 20.12.0`

-## chapter 3: how network request works
+## Chapter 3: How network request works

 _How a Web Request Works: From DNS Lookup to Server Response_